micropython/micropython-lib/CONTRIBUTING.md

 The same rules for commit messages, signing-off commits, and commit structure apply [as for the main MicroPython repository](https://github.com/micropython/micropython/blob/master/CODECONVENTIONS.md).

-All Python code is formatted using the [black](https://github.com/psf/black) tool.
-You can run [`tools/codeformat.py`](tools/codeformat.py) to apply `black` automatically before submitting a PR.
-The GitHub CI will also run the [ruff](https://github.com/astral-sh/ruff) tool to apply further "linting" checks.
+All Python code is formatted using the [ruff](https://github.com/astral-sh/ruff) tool.
+You can run [`tools/codeformat.py`](tools/codeformat.py) to apply `ruff` automatically before submitting a PR.
+The GitHub CI will also use `ruff` to apply further "linting" checks.

-Similar to the main repository, a configuration is provided for the [pre-commit](https://pre-commit.com/) tool to apply `black` code formatting rules and run `ruff` automatically.
+Similar to the main repository, a configuration is provided for the [pre-commit](https://pre-commit.com/) tool to apply `ruff` code formatting rules and apply linting checks.
 See the documentation for using pre-commit in [the code conventions document](https://github.com/micropython/micropython/blob/master/CODECONVENTIONS.md#automatic-pre-commit-hooks)

 In addition to the conventions from the main repository, there are some